Rivers State House of Assembly

 Rivers State House of Assembly is the legislative branch of the Government of Rivers State inaugurated in 1979.
 It is a unicameral body with 32 members elected into 32 state constituencies.
-The current Speaker of the State Assembly is Rt.
-Hon.
-Ikuinyi O. Ibani.
+The Assembly's primary function is to enact laws for the peace, order, and good governance of Rivers State, as outlined in the Constitution of Nigeria.
+The current Speaker of the State Assembly is Martins Amaewhule.